kylelin12/shelling-out/README.md

 * Randomly sends to STDOUT more than once because it forks more than once?
 * When creating or deleting files, the "No such file/directory" error is returned although the file is successfully added/removed.
+* When changing directory, an error is given although the directory change is successful.
 * Piping and using flags isn't compatible.
 Ex: `ps -aux | wc` won't work properly.

 ### Files & Function Headers: